Follow the steps below to register your workers as contractors on the Southern Program Alliance Project.

 Step 6 > Complete 100 point ID check

 Upon payment, you’ll be emailed an ID check form for each employee.
 They must take this form and 100 points of identification to Australia Post.
-There, a photo will be taken for their Rail Industry Worker card.
+There, a photo will be taken for their Rail Safety Worker card.

 Step 7 > Pegasus validates and adds competencies to contractor